any-docs/css/content/guides/scroll-driven_animations/index.md

 ## Scroll-driven animations in action

-You can define the scroller that controls the animation either by naming the animation or with the {{cssxref("scroll")}} function.
+You can define the scroller that controls the animation either by naming the animation or with the `scroll` function.

 ```html hidden live-sample___scroll_animation
 <main>